dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 The following seven steps are taken directly from the bit gold paper and outline how the system would operate:

-1. A public string of bits, the \"challenge string,\" is created (see step 5).
+1. A public string of bits, the "challenge string," is created (see step 5).
 2. Alice on her computer generates the proof of work string from the challenge bits using a benchmark function.